2018 Afghan parliamentary election: Electoral Reform Commission proposals

 On Sunday 30 August 2015 the Electoral Reform Commission submitted their proposals, following a month of deliberation.
-Amongst the proposals were calls for allotting 83, or 1/3, of the Afghan parliaments 250 seats to political parties, in accordance with the parties national results.
+Amongst the proposals were calls for allotting 83, or 1/3, of the Afghan parliament's 250 seats to political parties, in accordance with the parties national results.
 Other proposals included the restructuring of the current election commission; the creation of a clear voter identification system ahead of future polling; and moving to an electoral system that divides provinces into smaller voting districts that can be easily quarantined in case of fraud.
 According to The New York Times, observers felt that the proposals weighed towards the view of reform favored by Abdullah Abdullah.

 Disagreements over the plan saw two members of the commission; Kawun Kakar and Shah Mahmood Miakhel, who are believed to be close to Mr. Ghani, walking out.
 Both criticised the plan for allocating party seats on the basis of a national constituency result.
 Instead, both felt that smaller, more local constituencies would offer a closer link between parliamentarians and the electorate, whilst they felt the suggested system discriminated in favour of larger, national parties.
 Shah Sultan Akefi, the head of the commission, rejected these claims, and argued that the proposed system was important for developing national political parties, instead of maintaining the current system of non-partisan, and ideologically divergent independent candidates.